Last Updated on February 18, 2023

 Leffis Key Preserve- Things To Do Nearby

-Across the street from the preserve is Coquina Beach with a cafe right on the beach, walking paths, and more.
+Just a short drive from the preserve is Coquina Beach with a cafe right on the beach, walking and bike paths, and more.

 Just south of Leffis Key is the Longboat Pass Bridge with Longboat Key on the other side, with more places to explore.